 Fig.8 shows the relative level of dependence of different groups of people on the forest. i.e. the pressure exerted by the stakeholders on the forest.
-Forest villagers are most dependent on the forest and are thus causes most harm to the forest, followed by local poor people, other local users and tea garden labors.
+Forest villagers are most dependent on the forest and are thus cause most harm to the forest, followed by local poor people, other local users and tea garden labors.

-Fig. 8.Relative Level of dependence of major stakeholders groups (demographically)
+Fig. 8.Relative Level of dependence of major stakeholders groups (demographically) on the forest